FactoryOptic/documentation/content/en/docs2/getting started/configurations32.md

 When connecting DC POWER (optional, recommended when MDR-2 is connected to Primary/Port 1) keep the following in mind:

-- Connector is Lemo 2-Pin OB
+- Connector is Lemo 2-Pin 0B
 - 8-32VDC input @ 4W max
 - Input is protected from reverse polarity and has resettable fuse
 - Wired to Preston Polarity Standard